EverettStevens11235/e-plus-plus/README.md

 An extension of C++, meant for easier to learn coding.
 Built on PYTHON.

 # TO INSTALL

+> Disclaimer: This is for linux only.
+I'll update for Windows eventually.

-Cut epp.py
+Cut EPP folder

 Find python folder

-Go to usr/bin/env
+Go to usr/bin/lib

-Paste epp.py
+Paste EPP folder

 It should work after that.
 To compile epp code, do
 >>> epp filename.epp